Jaimeloeuf/SS/spec.md

     function functionName(int arg): int { }
     ```
 - IIFEs are supported, and used mainly to enclose all the data and logic into its self enclosing scope
+- Arrow functions are supported as lambdas / anonymous functions
 - TBD:
     - should functions be hoisted? or cannot be accessed after definition
     - overloading?